telefonicaid/fiware-cygnus/doc/cygnus-ngsi/flume_extensions_catalogue/ngsi_sth_sink.md

 | dm-by-entity       | attrName, resolution, origin                       |
 | dm-by-attribute    | resolution, origin                                 |

+Note that attempting to use any other datamodel different from these ones will cause a "Unknown data model" ERROR in log traces.
+In addition, note that default datamodel for STH/Mongo sink is dm-by-entity as all others sinks which uses datamodel.

 ## <a name="section2"></a>Administration guide
 ### <a name="section2.1"></a>Configuration
 `NGSISTHSink` is configured through the following parameters: